cardano-foundation/CIPs/CIP-0072/README.md

 ### Acceptance Criteria

-- At least 3 dApps register via following this CIP
+- At least 3 non trivial dApps from 3 different teams register on-chain / off-chain via following this CIP
 - At least one Implementator (main-net) implements the store indexing this CIP metadata from on-chain

 ### Implementation Plan